What are the differences between new casino brands vs established casinos?

 Beginner vs advanced considerations

-- When to escalate from basic to advanced approaches
+- When to escalate from basic to advanced approaches based on data stability and operational readiness

 - Partner qualification and risk review completed